g-an24/SmartCode/README.md

 **SmartCode** is your AI-powered assistant for writing cleaner, bug-free code.
 By combining fine-tuned LLaMA 3.1 with task-specific datasets, SmartCode simplifies debugging and code generation—saving developers time and effort.

----

-This version is concise, focused, and removes unwanted references while making it more appealing for readers.
-Let me know if you'd like further refinements! 🚀